Patrikgrinsvall/laravel-bankid/README.md

 # WIP!
 This is not in a usable state yet!
 Wait a week or two more.

 ## Laravel Swedish BankID
- This package enabless seamless integration with Swedish Bankid using laravel 8.
- - Unit testing 👌
- - Test certificates 👌
- - Auto discovery 👌
- - Custom views 👌
- - Own production certificates 👌

- The only flow that is implemented for now is to authenticate on a mobile phone (other device) using a Swedish personal number.

-To do list:
-- [x]  Make a working laravel package
-- [ ]  Migrate code from old package
-- [ ]  Write authentication guard
-- [ ]  Support QR
-- [ ]  Rewrite tests
-- [ ]  Publish to packagist

 ## Testing
 For windows run `./vendor/bin/testbench package:test`